SiddeshSambasivam/codebase/README.md

 </p>
 <br />

-This repository is collection of solutions, notes and references which I use for revision and practice.
+This repository is collection of my solutions, notes and references which I use for revision and practice.

 1. `notes`: Contains course notes and also my personal notes from various articles
 2. `code`: Contains my solutions to various problems in competitions and coding platforms (hackerrank, leetcode, codeforces)